 15“Please, sir,” the woman said, “give me this water!
 Then I’ll never be thirsty again, and I won’t have to come here to get water.”

-As we have seen, morals can change ideals over generations when the Holy Spirit cannot.
-The Holy Spirit unlike morality, guides, rebukes, takes us to task and changes our thinking regardless.
+Morals can change ideals over generations when the Holy Spirit cannot.
+The Holy Spirit unlike morality, is steadfast and the same loving energy force it always has been.
+The Spirit of Truth guides, rebukes, takes us to task and changes our thinking regardless.

 Looking at Dawkins once again, had he ever considered the dynamics of Jesus functioning in the Christian?
 Regrettably not!
 It appears that his take on the Holy Spirit engages more in moralistic conformity that emphasizes visible external conduct rather than the spiritual dynamic of God’s grace working within someone.